 We aim to provide as much guidance as is practicable on the IACS.
 It is not however a definitive statement of the effect of the relevant legislation, which can only be provided by the courts.
 If you have any legal questions, you should get appropriate legal advice from a solicitor.

-You should note in that respect that EU legislation has, or will be, rolled over into domestic law as 'retained EU law' over the course of 2020.
+You should note in that respect that EU legislation has now been rolled over into domestic law as 'retained EU law'.